plaid/income-sample/README.md

 Would you like to be the first to own a pre-owned hoverboard?
 Well, you're in luck, Todd's Pre-Owned Hoverboards has financing available!

-When you first start up the app, you'll be prompted to both connect to a bank to load up your liabilities, but also connect to your Payroll provider to load up your sources of income!
-(Once you've done that, we then provide you with the opportunity to add additional sources of income -- either from payroll or from the bank)
+When you first start up the app, you'll be prompted to connect to a bank to load up your liabilities, and connect to your Payroll provider (or bank) to load up your sources of income!
+We provide you with the opportunity to add additional sources of income -- either from payroll or from the bank.

 When asked to connect to a bank while in Sandbox mode, supply the credentials `user_good` and `pass_good` and the MFA code of `1234` if you're asked for it.